kthorp/pyfao56/README.md

 * To print the output: `print(mdl)`
 * To save the output to file: `mdl.savefile('myoutputfile.out')`

 An example of the model output file is [here](https://github.com/kthorp/pyfao56/tree/main/tests/test1/cottondry2013.out).
-Definitions of the output file header names are given in the docstring of the constructor (__init__) of the Model class in model.py.
+Definitions of the output file header names are given in the docstring of the Model class in model.py.

 ### Specify a layered soil profile (optional)
 * Instantiate a SoilProfile class: `sol = fao.SoilProfile()`